Athletic field turfgrass and compost use

 Prior to seeding or sod lay-down, amend soil or top-dress the soil surface area with compost.

-- Make or replenish topsoil — Incorporate two inches of compost for every four to six inches of amended soil layer.
+- Make or replenish topsoil — Incorporate 2 inches of compost for every 6-8 inches of amended soil layer.

 - Use as topdressing — A quarter inch of compost raked into the surf ace before seeding will help new grasses green up quickly and serve as a tonic for tired lawn and turf areas.